Der Friesenwall. An unfinished last-ditch coastal defence system

 - Hans Faber

-On 28 August 1944, a desperate and irrational Hitler ordered the construction of a huge defensive wall in the north of Germany, running all the way between the Netherlands and Denmark.
+On 28 August 1944, a desperate Hitler ordered the construction of a huge defensive wall in the north of Germany, running all the way between the Netherlands and Denmark.
 A wall in case the Allies would open a fourth front.
-Following the Atlantikwall, it was named der Friesenwall, a name also referring to the sick national-socialist myth of the so-called strong Frisians of pure Aryan race.
+Following the Atlantikwall, it was named der Friesenwall, a name also referring to the sick national socialist myth of the so-called strong Frisians of pure Aryan race.
 The wall, approximately 240 kilometers long, was never completed.
 After four to five months, the construction was abandoned; the Nazi regime was collapsing.
 Despite the short period of time, it cost many men their lives.
 Most of the wall has been eradicated.
-The clay soil was levelled soon after the war.
-Only a few structures, and its name, remain.
+With spade and rain, the grasslands were levelled soon again after the war.
+Only a few concrete and earthen structures remain; and its name.

 The Friesenwall was a military defence system of obstacles and fortifications in several lines in succession.
 This included an anti-tank ditch of about 5 meters wide and 2.5 meters deep.
 The anti-tank ditch was built immediately behind the sea dike bordering the Wadden Sea.
 Furthermore, it consisted of trenches and more than 4,600 ringstände ‘ring positions’, also known as a tobruk or kazemat.
 These were small bunkers with a 360-degree gun position.

-The Friesenwall was erected by, among others, the local population (sometimes even schoolchildren were put to work), the Hitlerjugend (‘Hitler Youth’), the Reichs Arbeits Dienst (‘national labour service’, RAD), 16,000 prisoners of war, as well as at least 6,000 Häftlinge (‘prisoners’) from Konzentrationslager (‘concentration camp’, abbr.
+The wall was erected by, among others, the local population (sometimes even schoolchildren were put to work), the Hitlerjugend (‘Hitler Youth’), the Reichs Arbeits Dienst (‘national labour service’, RAD), 16,000 prisoners of war, as well as at least 6,000 Häftlinge (‘prisoners’) from Konzentrationslager (‘concentration camp’, abbr.
 KZ) Neuengamme.
 KZ Neuengamme was located near the city of Hamburg and was responsible for supporting the construction of the wall with enough labour.
-From the KZ Neuengamme, camp prisoners were relocated to five satellite camps in the regions of Emsland, Ostfriesland, and Nordfriesland to help build the wall.
-These were (source KZ-Gedenkstätte Neuengamme):
+From KZ Neuengamme, prisoners were relocated to five satellite camps in the regions of Emsland, Ostfriesland, and Nordfriesland to help build the Friesenwall.
+These were (source: KZ-Gedenkstätte Neuengamme):

 KZ Aurich-Engerhafe (region of Ostfriesland), number of prisoners: 2,000; 188 deaths registered;